fingersteps/woozle/README.md

 Install Woozle (see instructions above) and add it to your created project.

 ###Step 4: Configure the database Connection String
-Let Woozle connect to its data by adding a connection string to your 'Web.config' as follows:
+Let Woozle connect to its data by adding a connection string to your 'Web.config' (within tag `configuration`) as follows:

 ```xml
 <connectionStrings>